clingen-data-model/allele/source/allele/implementation/value_set_list/contextual_allele_name_type.md

 ---
-title: allele-instance-name-type
+title: contextual-allele-name-type
-description: Codes informing the type of AlleleInstance used.
+description: Codes informing the type of ContextualAllele used.
 source: Internal
 id: 4
 usage: core